-- 15. Subject to authorization by the Employer, the Chair (Director or Dean) shall post notices of anticipated Limited-Duties Appointments at least one full term before the starting date of the Appointment(s). - 15.1 For anticipated Fall/Winter Limited-Duties Appointments, notice shall be posted no later than April 30. - 15.2 For anticipated Intersession/Summer Limited-Duties Appointments, notice shall be posted no later than the last day of the fall term. - 15.3 Notices for anticipated Limited-Duties Appointments shall be posted in the Unit in an appropriately central and visible location; they shall also be advertised in Western News, or its equivalent.
-A copy of the notice shall be sent to the Association at the same time. - 15.4 Applications for Limited-Duties Appointments must be received by thirty days after the date of posting.
-Applicants with First Refusal Status shall indicate on their applications the courses for which they hold First Refusal Rights. - 15.5 All applicants shall be notified of the results by mail within four weeks after the application deadline by the Chair or Unit Head. - 15.6 Subject to the provisions of Clauses 11 and 15.4 of this Article, where a Member with First Refusal Rights for a course advertised as a Limited-Duties Appointment has applied, that Member shall be offered the Appointment.
-If more than one Member exercises First Refusal Rights for a course that is advertised as a Limited-Duties Appointment, the Appointments Committee (or the Chair, Director or Dean if so delegated by the Unit) shall apply the criteria of Clause 12 of this Article to select the successful candidate from among these Members, to whom the Limited-Duties Appointment shall then be offered.
-If the selected Member declines the Appointment, then the other applicants with First Refusal Rights shall be offered the Appointment, in order of their selection according to the criteria of Clause 12 of this Article.
-If there are no Members with First Refusal Rights who apply for and accept the Appointment, the Appointment shall be offered to the candidate that best meets the criteria of Clause 12 of this Article; where two candidates meet the criteria equally, preference shall be given to Members.

-15.7 Any recommendation of an offer of Appointment made by an Appointments Committee (or by a Chair, Director or Dean with delegated responsibility for making Limited-Duties Appointments) shall be in accord with the provisions of Clause 5 of the Article Employment Equity.
+- 14.1 Should a faculty member with Standing Appointment be unwilling or unable to accept a course as assigned, he or she shall advise the Chair within two weeks of notice of assignment.
+Should a faculty member with Standing Appointment decline assignments such that he or she loses Membership, or is no longer qualified for Standing Appointment under Clause 18, the member will be deemed to have resigned from the Standing Appointment. - 14.1.1 Notwithstanding 14.1, on request of a Member, the Dean may waive a deemed resignation under Clause 14.1 on compassionate grounds. - 15.
+Subject to authorization by the Employer, the Chair (Director or Dean) shall post notices of anticipated Limited-Duties Appointments. - 15.1 For anticipated Fall/Winter Limited-Duties Appointments, notice shall be posted no later than April 30. - 15.2 For anticipated Intersession/Summer Limited-Duties Appointments, notice shall be posted no later than the last day of January. - 15.3 Notices for anticipated Limited-Duties Appointments shall be posted in the Unit in an appropriately central and visible location; they shall also be advertised in Western News, or its equivalent.
+A copy of the notice shall be sent to the Association at the same time. - 15.4 Applications for Limited-Duties Appointments must be received by thirty days after the date of posting. - 15.5 All applicants shall be notified of the results by mail within four weeks after the application deadline by the Chair or Unit Head. - 15.6 The Appointments Committee (or the Chair, Director or Dean if so delegated by the Unit) shall apply the criteria of Clause 12 of this Article to select the successful candidate.
+The Appointment shall be offered to the candidate that best meets the criteria of Clause 12 of this Article; where two candidates meet the criteria equally, preference shall be given to Members and those with Preferred Status. - 15.7 Any recommendation of an offer of Appointment made by an Appointments Committee (or by a Chair, Director or Dean with delegated responsibility for making Limited-Duties Appointments) shall be in accord with the provisions of Clause 5 of the Article Employment Equity.